Sigmmma/c20/src/content/h2/tools/h2-ek/h2-tool/readme.md

 * flags - ???
 This is an optional arg.

 # Import damage table
-Imports `data\globals\armor_vs_damage.csv` to update the damage table block in [globals][].
+Imports `data\globals\armor_vs_damage.csv` to update the damage table block in [globals](~).
 The CSV (which can be exported from any spreadsheet software like Excel) uses Damage Groups as the columns, and Armor Modifiers as the rows, with each cell being the applicable Damage Multiplier.

 ```sh
 # import-damage-table